-In 2019, 38.5 percent of adults 18 and older had a diagnosis of high blood pressure.
+In 2019, 38.3 percent of adults 18 and older had a diagnosis of high blood pressure, combined for both counties.
 High blood pressure can damage your arteries by making them less elastic, which decreases the flow of blood and oxygen to your heart and leads to heart disease.